MartinHinz/cv/cv_english.md

   - Project Grant, funded by the Fund for the Promotion of Young Researchers, University of Bern, CHF 1'950, Project SISA 2020

 2019
-: - Scientific Exchanges Grant, funded by the Swiss National Science Foundation (SNSF), CHF 9'100, Project Digital Archaeology: Quantitative approaches, spatial statistics and socioecological modelling workshop
+: - Scientific Exchanges Grant, funded by the Swiss National Science Foundation (SNSF), CHF 9'100, Project 'Digital Archaeology Bern 2019'
   - Teach inspired!
 Grant, funded by the Collegium Decanale, University of Bern, CHF 2'100, Project 'Theorien in der Archäologie bewegt' Workshop

 2008–2011